tkarakai-gto/notes/docker_notes.md

 ### Scaling Out with Routing Mesh

-It does not matter which IP address you use for accessing Drupal, eventhough it is running on a single node.
+It does not matter which IP address you use for accessing Drupal, even though it is running on a single node.
 This is thanks to Routing Mesh.

-*Rounting Mesh* is an incoming (ingress) packet dictribution among Taks for a Service.
+*Routing Mesh* is an incoming (ingress) packet distribution among Task for a Service.
 It is on out-of-the-box.

 * Spawns *ALL* nodes in the swarm
-* Uses IPVS Kerner primitives from the Linux Kernel (core Linux Kernel feature that has been around for a long time)
+* Uses IPVS Kernel primitives from the Linux Kernel (core Linux Kernel feature that has been around for a long time)
 * Load balances on ALL the nodes and listening on all the nodes for traffic
 * Works two ways:
     * Container-to-container in an Overlay network, using VIP (private Virtual IP that is placed in front of each service) so services can talk to each other without an external load balancer (!)
     * External incoming traffic going to published ports (all nodes listen).
-The decision of which node will service the incoming request is handled by the Routing Mesh, it can choose any of the Workders.
+The decision of which node will service the incoming request is handled by the Routing Mesh, it can choose any of the Workers.
 Note that containers can fail and recreated on different nodes, we want it to work without changing DNS and firewall settings.

 VIPs are not DMS round-robin, they are better.
-The problem is that sometimes DNS client caches inside the applications prevent us from using the correct (ever changing) IP, so rather than fighthing DNS client configurations, we just rely on the VIP, which is kind of like having a load balancer *on each node* (on the external network) that knows which node to forward traffic to.
+The problem is that sometimes DNS client caches inside the applications prevent us from using the correct (ever changing) IP, so rather than fighting DNS client configurations, we just rely on the VIP, which is kind of like having a load balancer *on each node* (on the external network) that knows which node to forward traffic to.

 > [Use swarm mode routing mesh (Docker Docs)](https://docs.docker.com/engine/swarm/ingress/)

-*Excercise with elasticsearch*
+*Exercise with elasticsearch*

 * `docker service create --name search --replicas 3 -p 9200:9200 elasticserch:2` - v2 is the easiest to deploy :)
 * `docker service ps search` - Each task should be created on a different node.
-* `curl localhost:9200` - Repeate this multiple times to see that each time a different node responds (look for "name" in the JSON)
+* `curl localhost:9200` - Repeat this multiple times to see that each time a different node responds (look for "name" in the JSON)

 * It is a *stateless* load balancer (as of v17.03).
 No session cookies can be used.
 * It is a OSI Layer 3 (TCP), not Layer 4 (DNS) load balancer